dcernst/PinyonsPines/course2023.md

 - **Mile 285.5:** Detour to Upper Lake Mary.
 Instead of turning up towards Marshall Lake, continue on Lake Mary Road until you see the lake.
 Scramble down near fenced parking area.
 - **Miles 288-327:** Almost all single track!
 The climb up Heart Trail and mile 314 is the last crux.
 - **Mile 311:** Just south of tunnel that goes under Route 89, head southwest on double track to access Conoco Travel Center (open 24 hours).
+- **Mile 331.5:** Arrive back at Flagstaff Bicycle Revolution.
+Pat yourself on the back and sign the finishers sheet located in the mailbox to the right of the door.

 ## Long Route